A Rumor of Coyotes – web home of author Cheryl Unruh

 IN THE COMPANY OF MY TRIBE Today, a friend of mine, Michael Graves, spoke at the Kansas Book Festival.
 At the festival he received a 2016 Kansas Notable Book Award for his book “To Leave a Shadow,” which is a fun read, a detective novel set in 1937 Wichita.
 His talk...read more

 EVERY BREATH YOU TAKE He rationed his lines of breath, slowed them down almost to zero.
 It wasn’t so much a conscious action but he saw it happen, felt his body caving in - in slow motion.
-The phone call about her death syphoned his lungs, collapsed his trachea...read more
+The phone call about her death syphoned his lungs, collapsed his trachea like...read more

 Every night for the 30 days in November, 2009, I received an email from my friend, Tracy Million Simmons, a fellow writer.
 She’d tell me how many words she’d written that day.
 And she might throw in a mention about a character or how her plot was moving, or how she...read more

 Love of words, love of language is one of the main reasons I write.
 For me, it’s so much fun to create imagery that is fresh and new.
-Because beautiful imagery is a thing that inspires me, when I find my writing energy lacking, I’ve learned to go back to my...read more
+Because beautiful imagery is a thing that inspires me, when I find my writing energy lacking, I’ve learned to go back to my first...read more

 SUNLIGHT You stand against the sky, today a springtime blue.
 Golden sunlight sparkles in your hair.
 That ray of sun, sent to Earth, raced through the galaxy at the speed of light.
 It landed here.
 It landed on you. ~ Cheryl...read more